 A Brief History of Roses

 Roses are plants from the Rosaceae family.
 The genus Rosa is subdivided in four subgenera.
 Eurosa subgenus is the most considerable, it contains the majority of the overall 100 to 300 species of roses (depending on the sources).

 Roses are among the most cultivated plants in the world and hybridize easily even in their natural state.
 The 16,000 cultivar* types, currently available, result from millennia of transformations.
-Surprisingly, genetic tests show that most of the cultivated varieties result from only a dozen and so species and their derived taxa.
+Surprisingly, genetic tests show that most of the cultivated varieties result from roughly a dozen species and their derived taxa.

-In botany it is commonly accepted to divise roses between old and modern varieties.
+In botany it is commonly accepted to divide roses between old and modern varieties.
 Originally wild roses, also named botanical or antique (which include among the others wild heather rose such as Rosa canina generally employed as a rootstock) were predominant.
-These wild species are the more rustic and adaptative.
-Most of them are very fragrant.
-They develop an abundant flowering for a brief time duration and only once a year.
+These wild species are the most rustic, adaptative and very fragrant.
+They develop an abundant flowering for a brief period and only once a year.
 Rosa chinensis is an exception with a long flowering period.

-In 1867, the first hybrid tea (Rosa ‘La France’) or Large-flowered rose, developed by Jean-Baptiste Guillot, has been the starting point for the explosion of ascending varieties i.e., featuring continuous blooming.
+In 1867, the first hybrid tea (Rosa ‘La France’) or large-flowered rose, developed by Jean-Baptiste Guillot, was the starting point for the explosion of ascending varieties i.e., featuring continuous blooming.
 The hybridization with Rosa chinensis had provided a repeat-blooming characteristic very suitable for cultivation.
 All cultivars or hybrids created after this date are considered as modern roses.
-They were hybridized mostly in favour of their color or shape and as a consequence usually fail to exude the original rose fragrance.
+They were hybridized mostly in favor of their color or shape and as a consequence usually fail to exude the original rose fragrance.

 This diversity leads to expect a great variability in chemical composition of roses.
 We will explore this subject later in the month.